 “Disabled” is defined as being unable to “engage in substantial gainful activity” due to a physical or mental impairment.
 The impairment (or disability) must have lasted for 12 months or be expected to last for 12 months or result in death.

 Many people who file for disability get hung up on the “substantial gainful activity” part.
-This does not mean that you are disabled if you can’t do the work you used to do.
-It means you are disabled if you can’t do your old job and that you can’t work in any other job in the nation — even if that job is not available in your area and even if there are no vacancies for that job.
+However, this does not mean that you are disabled if you can’t do the work you used to do.
+It means you are disabled if you can’t do your old job AND that you can’t work in any other job in the nation — even if that job is not available in your area and even if there are no vacancies for that job.